REGnosys/rune-docs/website/drr-site/using-drr/scope-and-organization.md

 <br>

 ## 3. Reportable event
 All reporting regimes assume that reporting starts from a **transaction event**.
-In DRR, this is represented by the `ReportableEvent` type.
+In DRR, this is represented by the `ReportableEventBase` type.

 In the CDM:
 - `BusinessEvent` describes the **state transition**.